 Our primary intent is to support our customers who have been investing in meeting the CA Rule 21 CSIP requirements.
 We want to make sure that their investments are recognized and valuable by minimizing delays in the requirement date.

 Unfortunately for inverter vendors there is still significant ambiguity about what they need to do for protocol support.
 If they anticipate any direct communications between their inverter and the utility DERMS, they do need to have a certified interface (could be local or cloud based).
 But IEEE 1547 will require demonstration of local communications with one of three named protocols (DNP3, IEEE 2030.5, or SunSpec Modbus).
 So, implementing IEEE 2030.5 insures conformance to CA Rule 21 for direct communications and IEEE 1547.

 There is another 30-day comment period but once the CPUC issues a draft it is likely to become the formal Resolution with minimal changes.
 QualityLogic is in the process of a deeper analysis of the 40-page draft Resolution.
 There are additional testing requirements that vendors and labs will have to pay attention to as well as a directive to leverage IEEE 1547.1 within a specified period after the approval of the standard.

-*As we have expected, on December 24, 2019, the California Public Utilities Commission extended the deadline for complying with the CSIP certification requirements to March 22, 2020.
+*As we have expected, on December 24, 2019, the California Public Utilities Commission extended the deadline for complying with the CSIP certification requirements to March 22, 2020 (UPDATE: The date has now been changed to June 22, 2020 in response to the COVID-19 pandemic).
 This is not a change in policy (products still need to be certified).
 Rather it is a recognition of the time to complete the complex process of development, testing, certification and CEC listing.